-- WMG’s flagship project – the key portion of under-explored Minigwal Greenstone Belt
+- WMG’s flagship project – a “belt scale” opportunity covering 395km2 of the significantly under-explored Minigwal Greenstone Belt

-- Company holds the entire Mulga Tank Dunite Intrusive – a major ultramafic intrusion approximately the same size as the Kambalda Dome
+- Project contains the entire Mulga Tank Dunite Intrusive – a major ultramafic intrusion approximately the same size as the Kambalda Dome

-- Significant evidence for working Ni-Cu-PGE sulphide mineral system across ~18km2
+- Significant evidence for working Ni-Cu-PGE sulphide mineral system across ~20km2

 - Only 11 historic holes deeper than 200m – nearly all show Ni-Cu-PGE sulphides

 - Multiple untested coincident EM, gravity and geochemical anomalies

 - Further 12km trend of interpreted ultramafic bodies completely unexplored for Ni-Cu-PGE

 - Belt also considered prospective for orogenic gold

 The Mulga Tank Project comprises exploration licence E39/2132 and exploration licence applications E39/2223 and E39/2299, covering an area of 395km2.
 The project is located 190km east-northeast of Kalgoorlie in the Duketon Domain of the Burtville Terrane, in the Eastern Goldfields Province of the Yilgarn Craton, Western Australia.

 The project covers the majority of the significantly under-explored Minigwal Greenstone Belt.
 The project is a frontier play offering exciting exploration potential, exploring under shallow sand cover in this overlooked area of the eastern Yilgarn Craton.